-Grading Notes: While a detailed rubric cannot be provided in advance as it gives away the solution details, the following is a general idea of how points are distributed for this problem.
+Grading Notes.
+While a detailed rubric cannot be provided in advance as it gives away the solution details, the following is a general idea of how points are distributed for this problem.
 If you can get at least partway, we give partial credit where we can.

-- (10) Correctness.
-If your proof is not correct, this is where you'll get docked. - (2) Regardless of how you formulate your proof, you will need clearly labeled, exhaustive cases. - (7) Regardless of how you formulate your proof, somewhere you'll need certain facts without which your proof wouldn't work.
+- (8) Correctness.
+If your proof is not correct, this is where you'll get docked. - (6) Regardless of how you formulate your proof, somewhere you'll need certain facts without which your proof wouldn't work.
 For example, if it weren't true that the sum of two integers is an integer, would your proof fail?
-If so, then that is a fact I need to see stated somewhere. - (1) The order of these facts must make sense, so that you're not inferring something before you have all the facts to infer it.
-E.g., you cannot use the fact that the sum of two integers is an integer if you don't already know that you have two integers to begin with. - (2) Communication.
-We need to see a mix of mathematical notation and intuition, preferably in the column format with the notation on the left and the reasoning on the right.
+If so, then that is a fact I need to see stated somewhere. - (2) The order of these facts must make sense, so that you're not inferring something before you have all the facts to infer it.
+E.g., you cannot use the fact that sum of two integers is an integer if you don't already know that you have two integers to begin with. - (2) Communication.
+We need to see a mix of mathematical notation and intuition in the column format with the notation on the left and the reasoning on the right.
 If you skip too many steps at once, or we cannot follow your proof, or if your solution is overly wordy or confusing, this is where you'll get docked.